Toddler Art Tuesdays Posts:

 - Dyed Nature Necklaces

-Hi friends!
-Welcome to our fifth installment of Toddler Art Tuesdays!
-I have paired up with the fabulous Lindsay from You Are the Roots to bring you an exciting art activity you can do with toddlers every Tuesday for the month of April.
-Check out what we created for this week’s theme- “wearable art!”
+Welcome to our third installment of Toddler Art Tuesdays!
+I have paired up with the fabulous Lindsay from You Are the Roots to bring you a fun art activity you can do with toddlers every Tuesday for the month of April and a roundup of fun ideas from other great kid bloggers, too.
+This week is all about one of my favorite crafts…suncatchers!

 If you liked this post, please consider subscribing by email: